clarklindev/microservices-stephengrider-with-node-and-react/README.md

 - provide this as the generic type to Listener: `... extends Listener<TicketCreatedEvent>`
 - typescript warns that subject is a string BUT the Listener class has type passed in to generic `abstract subject: T['subject'];`
   - and when you look at what T is... we pass T as `TicketCreatedEvents`
-  - so subject needs to be of type exactly equal of whatever is defined in `TicketCreatedEvents` subject type
+  - so subject needs to be of type whatever is defined in `TicketCreatedEvents` subject type

+#### this part is updated to be 'readonly' in lesson 323
 - provide the type annotation to `subject` as `Subjects.TicketCreated` so that subjects type can never be set to anything else (will always only be type: `Subjects.TicketCreated`) later on in code...
-- if it was `subject = Subjects.TicketCreated;` -> subject can be anything else inside `Subjects`
+- if it was `subject = Subjects.TicketCreated;` -> subject can be anything else inside `Subjects

+- NOTE: defining subject as `readonly` ensures it doesnt get updated..

 ```ts
 //nats-test/src/events/ticket-created-listener.ts